Last Updated: May 2026

 Zermatt, Switzerland is a beautiful alpine village nestled at the foot of the iconic Matterhorn, one of the most photographed mountains in the world.
-Renowned for its beauty, chalets and year-round mountain activities, Zermatt is a unique experience of Swiss culture and nature.
+As part of our Tauck Switzerland tour, Zermatt was among the highlights of our journey — renowned for its stunning beauty, traditional chalets and year-round mountain activities.
 The village is car-free, preserving its tranquil environment and allowing visitors to immerse themselves fully in the mountain atmosphere.

 Zermatt, Switzerland